LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Methodology

-We augment the task stream with a probabilistic event system $\mathcal{E}$, which provides the mechanism for simulating uncertainty and external stress during task execution.
-Rather than operating deterministically on the task stream, the event system probabilistically inserts contextually relevant disruptions aligned with the current project phase.
+\paragraph{Event system.} \FrameworkName augments the task stream with a probabilistic event system $\mathcal{E}$, which provides the mechanism for simulating uncertainty and external stress.
+Rather than operating deterministically, the event system probabilistically inserts contextually relevant disruptions aligned with the current project phase.
 This variability is essential for studying deception.
-By introducing unexpected pressures, the event system creates situations where maintaining consistency is difficult and where deceptive strategies—such as exaggeration, omission, or fabrication—may appear more attractive than admitting failure or incompleteness.
+By introducing unexpected pressures, the event system creates situations where maintaining consistency is difficult and where deceptive strategies, such as exaggeration, omission, or fabrication, may appear more attractive than admitting failure or incompleteness.

 Our design of event categories $\mathcal{C}$ is guided by the social science literature, which highlights recurring sources of pressure that shape strategic and potentially deceptive behavior.
-We organize events into five categories: (1) \emph{Goal conflict} events arise when objectives cannot be jointly satisfied, creating tension between incompatible outcomes and elevating unethical choice rates~\citep{kish-gephart_bad_2010}.
-(2) \emph{Competitive interaction} events reflect rivalry or contest dynamics between agents, where relative advantage directly influences incentives or outcomes~\citep{festinger_theory_1954, porter1979competitive}.
-(3) \emph{Moral dilemma} events force a choice between ethical values and instrumental gains, a situation extensively studied in ethical decision-making under uncertainty~\citep{trevino_behavioral_2006}.
-(4) \emph{Authority directive} events introduce top-down control from a higher-status actor, where classic findings show that authority pressure strongly shapes compliance~\citep{milgram_behavioral_1963} and can override local rationality~\citep{weber1978economy}.
-(5) \emph{Information gap} events capture situations of missing, asymmetric, or incomplete knowledge, consistent with theories of bounded rationality~\citep{simon_administrative_1947} and decision-making under information asymmetry~\citep{akerlof_market_1970}.
-Together, these categories provide a structured and theoretically grounded basis for eliciting deceptive strategies across long-horizon interactions.
+We organize events into five categories: (1) \emph{Goal conflict} events arise when objectives cannot be jointly satisfied~\citep{kish-gephart_bad_2010}.
+(2) \emph{Competitive interaction} events reflect rivalry or contest dynamics between agents~\citep{festinger_theory_1954, porter1979competitive}.
+(3) \emph{Moral dilemma} events force a choice between ethical values and instrumental gains~\citep{trevino_behavioral_2006}.
+(4) \emph{Authority directive} events introduce top-down control from a higher-status actor~\citep{milgram_behavioral_1963} and can override local rationality~\citep{weber1978economy}.
+(5) \emph{Information gap} events capture situations of missing, asymmetric, or incomplete knowledge~\citep{simon_administrative_1947} and decision-making under information asymmetry~\citep{akerlof_market_1970}.
+Together, these categories provide a structured and theoretically grounded basis for eliciting deceptive strategies.